-There is an almost endless number of different life insurance plans that you can choose from to give your family the protection that they need.
+There is an almost endless number of different life insurance plans that you can choose from.
+You have many options to give your family the protection that they need.

-Each kind of life insurance plan has different advantages as well as disadvantages that you should consider depending on your specific needs so that you find the perfect plan to satisfy your needs.
+Each kind of life insurance plan has different advantages as well as disadvantages that you should consider.
+These will depend on your specific needs so that you find the perfect plan to satisfy your needs.

 One of those types of life insurance plans is the decreasing term life insurance plan.
 These are very unique life insurance plans that have distinct characteristics.

 Decreasing term life insurance used to be very popular.
 But sales have been dying and only a few companies still offer it anymore.
 With this type of policy, you purchase a guaranteed death benefit for a fixed premium.

 Over time, the death benefit amount decreases.
 Usually, this type of policy is purchased in conjunction with a mortgage or some other loan.
 But there are three major reasons why it’s not being sold anymore – despite the fact that term insurance itself still remains very popular.

 Level term life has become a very competitive product.
 It used to be that insurers found it difficult to compete with decreasing term.
 Not anymore.
 Improvements in underwriting have all but kicked out the decreasing misfit.